|Bleeding Radiators||Central Heating Set Up||Pipe Insulation|

 Balancing the central heating system means obtaining similar temperature drops across all radiators, i.e. they all have a good flow through them.
-Ideally each radiator will have a thermostatic valve (adjustable by a knob) at one end and a flow regulating valve (also known as a lock shield valve) at the other (usually covered by a cap).
-Often there will be one radiator without a thermostatic valve (usually in the bathroom).
-The objective is to get the temperature drop across all radiators to be about 12 degrees Centigrade (20 degrees Fahrenheit).
+Ideally each radiator will have a thermostatic valve (adjustable by a knob) at one end and a flow regulating valve (also known as a lock shield valve) at the other, usually covered by a cap.
+Often there will be one radiator without a thermostatic valve (often in the bathroom).
+The objective is to get the temperature drop across all radiators to be 12 degrees Centigrade (20 degrees Fahrenheit).
 The hotter end of the radiator is the 'flow' and the cooler the 'return'.
 If the pump flow rate is too high the temperature drop across the radiators will be less than 12C on a properly balanced system.
-Once a system has been balanced it should only need redoing if modifications (including improved insulation) or repairs are carried out.
+Once a system has been balanced it should only need re-balancing if modifications (including improved insulation) or repairs are carried out.
 Before starting it is worth recording the temperatures and the position of each valve so if it all goes wrong at least you can get back to where you started.
 It is quite common to come across systems that have never been balanced or balanced very badly.
 Zone control valves are fitted to some systems to enable some areas of the house to be turned off or kept at a different temperature e.g. turn off the heating to the bedrooms during the day.
 It is important these valves are fully open when balancing the system.

 Before embarking on what can be a time consuming process it is worth finding out whether the system needs balancing.
 With the system at normal working temperature and all thermostatically controlled valves on the radiators fully open (remembering to record their original positions) measure the temperature difference across each radiator.
 If this difference is significantly different from 12 degrees Centigrade (20 degrees Fahrenheit) for any radiator then adjustment is required.
 If all radiators have a similar drop that is not 12 degrees Centigrade (20 degrees Fahrenheit) it may only be necessary to adjust the pump speed and/or boiler temperature - see step 17 below onwards.
 If any radiators are significantly cooler at the top compared to the bottom then try bleeding the radiator before measuring the temperature drop.
 It is a waste of time trying to do this on a hot summers day as the system will probably not need to work at all and some strange results will occur.
 If any radiators are not working at all and they used to work try bleeding the radiator.
 Don't forget that towel rails in bathrooms heated by the system need to be dealt with just like radiators.
 If these tips don't solve the problem the radiator faults page will help with suggestions.